StreamingFlow/d4py/README.md

 AttributeError: 'TestProducer' object has no attribute 'simple_logger'
 ```

-For those users, we do recommend to user our Docker container.
+For those users, we do recommend to user our Docker file to create an image, and later a container.

 2. You might have to use the following command to install mpi in your MacOS laptop:
 ```